By Product Type

 Download: Alzheimer's disease signaling pathway poster |

-TAU | TDP-43 |
+TAU |

-![]() |
+TDP-43 |

-Ihc of paraffin-embedded human brain tissue slide using 10274-1-AP( TAU Antibody) at dilution of 1:200 (under 40x lens) | IHC of paraffin-embedded human brain using 10782-2-AP(TARDBP antibody) at dilution of 1:50 (under 40x lens) |
+IHC of paraffin-embedded human brain using 10782-2-AP (TARDBP antibody) at dilution of 1:50 (under 40x lens) |

 Parkinson's disease is a long term disorder of the central nervous system which mainly affects the motor system of the CNS.
 Mutations in the a-synuclein gene are responsible for some familial forms of Parkinson's disease.
-The pathological hallmark of PD is aggregation of synuclein in the form of Lewy bodies.
+The pathological hallmark of PD is an aggregation of synuclein in the form of Lewy bodies.

-IHC of paraffin-embedded human brain using 10842-1-AP(SNCA antibody) at dilution of 1:50 (under 40x lens) |
+IHC of paraffin-embedded human brain using 10842-1-AP (SNCA antibody) at dilution of 1:50 (under 40x lens) |

-IHC analysis of SH-SY5Y cells using 10842-1-AP( a-Synuclein Antibody) at dilution of 1:25 and Alexa Fluor 488-congugated AffiniPure Goat Anti-Rabbit IgG(H+L) |
+IHC analysis of SH-SY5Y cells using 10842-1-AP (a-Synuclein Antibody) at dilution of 1:25 and Alexa Fluor 488-conjugated AffiniPure Goat Anti-Rabbit IgG(H+L) |

 Huntington's disease is an autosomal dominant progressive neurodegenerative disorder characterized by progressive chorea, cognitive impairment and behavioural difficulties.
 Huntington's disease is caused by mutations in the HTT gene which provides the instructions for making the protein huntingtin.